Kalyani2309/Bug-Severity-Prediction-Application/Readme.md

 ## Overview

-Buggy is an AI-powered bug prediction and management web application developed using HTML, CSS, Python, Django, and MySQL.
+BSPA is an AI-powered bug prediction and management web application developed using HTML, CSS, Python, Django, and MySQL.
 This project simplifies bug tracking and severity prediction with user-friendly dashboards and achieved an impressive accuracy of 78%.

 ## Features